Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 ## Response Handler

+TODO: XCM doesn't care about responses, FRAME does.
+We could trap them with a question.

 Version negotiation is just one example among many kinds of queries one chain can make to another.
 Regardless of which kind of query was made, the response usually takes the form of a `QueryResponse` instruction.

 The `ResponseHandler` type requires an implementation of the `OnResponse`trait, which defines actions to be performed when receiving `QueryResponse` instructions back from a query.